Skip to content

 Results & Impact

-Our qualitative study revealed that PC consult referral decisions for patients with dementia were influenced by multiple factors across four themes: patient, family caregiver, hospitalist, and organization.
-Consultation was typically only considered for patients with advanced disease, particularly those receiving aggressive care or with family communication needs (navigating conflicts around goals of care and improving disease and prognostic understanding).
-Hospitalists’ limited time, and for some, a lack of confidence in palliative care skills were strong drivers of consultation.
-Palliative care needs notwithstanding, most hospitalists were not comfortable with consultation if they perceived families were resistant to engage in goals of care discussions or had minimal presence in the hospital.
-Additional barriers to referral at the organization level included a hospital culture that conflated palliative and end-of-life care and busy palliative care teams at some hospitals.
+Our embedded qualitative study among Hospitalists who received the EHR alert for a default consult order revealed that their decision-making for patients with dementia was influenced by factors at multiple levels: patient, family caregivers, clinician, and hospital.
+Specifically, they were more likely to agree with inpatient PC consultation for patients with very advanced disease, receiving aggressive care, or those with family-clinical team conflicts around goals of care and prognostic understanding.
+Hospitalists’ limited time, and for some, a lack of confidence in PC skills were strong drivers of consultation.
+Additional barriers to PC referral included a hospital culture that conflated palliative care with hospice and end-of-life care or had PC teams perceived to be too busy.

 Partnering Health Systems